 This is a storybook written specially for young children (4-9 years old).
-It tells the story of a boy, who receives an invitation to a mysterious birthday party, and starts on a journey that will take him and the friends he meets along the way, past famous local landmarks, which are further explored in a fact-finding finale.
+It tells the story of a boy who receives an invitation to a mysterious birthday party.
+He starts on a journey that will take him and the friends he meets along the way, past famous local landmarks, which are further explored in a fact-finding finale.

 The book is a fun way for parents to bond with their young ones, whilst teaching them about Singapore’s past!

 The Birthday Party, is written by children’s author Linda Gan (who is well-known in the field of early childhood education in Singapore) and illustrator Patrick Yee (one of Singapore’s leading illustrators of children’s books).
 This book is supported by the SG50 Celebration Fund to celebrate the 50th anniversary of the nation.